General advice on pest control

 If you are unable to eliminate pests through physical methods, it may be a good idea to hire a professional.
 It is usually safer for both you and the environment, because a person with the right training and experience knows how the agents should be used in the most effective way possible.
 You can usually get in touch with a pest control company through your home insurance company.
 If you rent your home, it is your property owner who should contact a pest control company.

 If you are going to buy chemicals to control pests

 - Only buy products that are approved by the Swedish Chemicals Agency.

 - Approved agents always have a four-digit registration number and are divided into three authorisation classes.
 You need to pay attention to the authorisation classification.
 Only products marked with Class 3 may be used by the general public.

-- In the the Pesticides Register ( in Swedish only), you can check the registration number and see if the product is approved, what class it belongs to and find other important information.
+- In the the Pesticides Register ( in Swedish only) External link., you can check the registration number and see if the product is approved, what class it belongs to and find other important information.

 - Ask in the store how to use the product safely and effectively.

 - Look for the warning label and read the information on the product packaging so that you are aware of the hazards associated with the product and know how to handle the product safely before you purchase it.

 - If you buy a pesticide on the internet, you always have the right to receive all hazard information about the product before you make the purchase.
 Keep in mind that other countries may have other regulations, but any agents that are to be used in Sweden must follow Swedish regulations.